moodle/devdocs/general/app/upgrading/plugins-upgrade-guide.md

 We've also done some changes to the code of the app.
 Most of these changes probably don't affect your plugin, but you should still check this out just in case:

-- `<core-icon>` has been completely removed, please use `<ion-icon>` instead that now supports Font Awesome icons.
+- `<core-icon>` has been deprecated, please use `<ion-icon>` instead that now supports Font Awesome icons.
 See [Using 'font' icons with ion-icon](../development/plugins-development-guide#using-font-icons-with-ion-icon) for more information.
 - To "cross out" an icon using `ion-icon` you need to use `class="icon-slash"` instead of `slash="true"`.
 - The function `syncOnSites` from `CoreSyncBaseProvider` now expects to receive a function with the parameters already bound: